yarwest/DiscordBot/readme.md

 After all the above steps have been completed run ```python3 bot.py``` and the bot should be working.

+## The goal

+There isn't much of a goal apart from having a practical, working, discord bot.
+I'd like to implement the audio from my [soundboard app](https://github.com/yarwest/SoundBoard).
+I might think up more (complex) functionality that would be a nice stretch goal.
+Feel free to leave suggestions as issues.

+## Licensing

+The project is licensed under the MIT license which can be found in the LICENSE file.

 ## Contribution

 Feel free to contribute by forking the repository and making a pull request.